 Mr. Travis Feeney is the Special Programs Assistant and Statistician for the UBWP Program.
 He has held a position with the program for over 13 years now.
 After graduating from high school, he enrolled at WSU and began working for the program as a student assistant.
 Later, he also became the part time statistician while continuing his studies in Business Administration.
 Upon completion of his degree, he began working full time as the special programs’ assistant.
 His responsibilities include keeping the student database, providing statistical data for the program, and organizing and printing many of the program’s forms and publications.
 He recently assumed the position of Academic Coordinator in addition to his other duties.

 Charlie Jenkins, Saturday Sessions Coordinator

-Mr. Charlie V. Jenkins, Jr. has been with the Upward Bound program for over 33 years serving as teacher/counselor and now as Saturday Session Coordinator.
+Mr. Charlie V. Jenkins, Jr. has been with the Upward Bound program for43 years serving as teacher/counselor and now as Saturday Session Coordinator.
 He was a teacher of Government, American History and Black Studies with USD 259 Wichita Public Schools.
 His expertise in the area allows him to be the U.S. Government instructor for the 6-week summer residential program each year.
 This course is offered for credit and is approved by the Wichita Public Schools.